 Section 8.2.
 Other Staff.
-All other staff shall be supervised by and accountable to the Executive Director.
+All other staff, consultants, and contractors shall be supervised by and accountable to the Executive Director.

 Section 9.2.
 Special Meetings.
-Special meetings of the members, for any purpose or purposes, may be called by the President, the Board of Directors, or upon the written request of ten states or territories.
+Special meetings of the members, for any purpose or purposes at a designated time and place, may be called by the President, a majority of Directors, or upon the written request of ten (10) members.

+Section 9.5.
+Voting of Members.
+A majority of the members present shall be necessary for the adoption of any motion unless otherwise provided by these Bylaws.

 Section 9.6.
-Voting Members.
-A majority of the members entitled to vote and present shall be necessary for the adoption of any motion unless otherwise provided by law or these Bylaws.

-Section 9.7.
-Voting by Mail.
-Where directors are to be elected by the members, such elections may be conducted by mail in such manner as the Board of Directors shall determine.
+Voting Remotely.
+Where directors are to be elected by the members, such elections may be conducted by postal mail, electronic mail, or in another remote manner as the Board of Directors shall determine.

-Section 10.2.
+Section 10.1.
 Executive Committee.
-The Executive Committee of the Council shall be composed of the President, the Vice President, and the Secretary-Treasurer.
+The Executive Committee of the Council shall be composed of the President, the Vice President / President-Elect, and the Secretary-Treasurer.
 The President shall serve as chair of the Executive Committee and shall call the committee into session.
 The Executive Committee shall act for the Board of Directors in conducting the affairs of the Council between meetings of the Board and shall provide timely communication and consultation with the Board between meetings.

-Section 10.3.
+Section 10.2.
 Finance Committee.
-The Finance Committee of the Council shall be composed of the Secretary-Treasurer, one Director, and one member-at-large.
-The President, Vice President, and Executive Director shall all serve as ex officio members of the Finance Committee.
+The Finance Committee of the Council shall be composed of the Secretary-Treasurer, one Director, and one non-director appointed by the President.
+The President, Vice President / President-Elect, and Executive Director shall all serve as ex officio members of the Finance Committee.
 The Secretary- Treasurer shall serve as chair of the Finance Committee and shall call the committee into session.

-Section 10.4.
+Section 10.3.
 Personnel and Professional Conduct Committee.
-The Personnel and Professional Conduct Committee shall be composed of the President, the Vice President, the Secretary-Treasurer, and the Immediate Past President.
+The Personnel and Professional Conduct Committee shall be composed of the President, the Vice President / President-Elect, the Secretary-Treasurer, and the Immediate Past President.
 The President shall serve as chair of the Personnel and Professional Conduct Committee and shall call the committee into session.
 The committee shall prepare an annual performance review of the Executive Director of the Council.
 The committee also has the authority to investigate staff, board, and member violations of the Council’s Whistleblower Protection, Antifraud, and Conflict of Interest policies and recommend mitigating or remedial actions to the Board.

 Section 10.6.
 Term of Office.
-Except as otherwise provided by the Board of Directors in the resolution appointing a committee member as provided in Section 10.1 of these Bylaws or by the President in appointing a committee member as provided in Section 10.5 of these Bylaws, each member of a committee shall continue as such until the next annual meeting of the Directors and until the member’s successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.
+Except as otherwise provided by the Board of Directors in the resolution appointing a committee member as provided in Section 10.1 of these Bylaws or by the President in appointing or removing a committee member as provided in Section 10.5 of these Bylaws, each member of a committee shall continue as such until the next annual meeting of the Directors and until the member’s successor is appointed, unless the committee shall be sooner terminated.

 Section 10.7 Vacancies.
 Vacancies in the membership of any committee may be filled by appointments made in the same manner as provided in the case of the original appointments.